nmenant/Intro-Docker-lab-F5-ISCFY17/docs/labs/lab3.rst

 .. image:: ../images/lab3-dockertag-container-access-http.png
    :align: center

-We are done with this container so we can delete it
+We are done with this container so we can delete it.
+Since we specified the 'rm' option, you just need to terminate the process.
+You can do so by doing

 ::

-   docker stop myapp

-   docker rm myapp
+   Ctrl+C

 Make sure that it got removed with this command